Rexe0/BetterSurvival/README.md

 - If you place all the necessary ingredients for a soup within that cauldron, it will play a distinct sound, indicating that the soup has been cooked (Rabbit Stew requires both mushrooms instead of only one)
 - Right clicking a cauldron full of soup with a bowl will grant you that soup in its bowl form, allowing it to be eaten.
 This can be done up to three times.
 - Farmer Boots can be made using 4 leather and 2 copper ingots which prevent players from breaking crops when worn
-- Added Cannabis which can be grown and cultivated to higher potencies as well as smoke pipes which can be used to smoke cannabis.
+- Added Cannabis which can be grown and cultivated to higher potencies if grown in a warm environment with high quality fertilizer
+- Added the Smoke Pipe which can be used to extract the psychoactive effects of Cannabis, crafted using 2 sticks, 1 coal and 1 torch

 **Ores and Mining:**
 - Large Coal deposits can now generate slightly under the surface in Badlands/Mesa biomes